thaliaarchi/notes/wspace/tools/inlay_hints/inlay_hints.md

-# Inlay Hints for Whitespace
+# Inlay hints for Whitespace

 The syntax of the Whitespace programming language is invisible—it uses only space, tab, and line feed—so editing a program manually is tedious and most